abduh3131/scroot/scroot-Stable/scroot/README.md

 Key triggers:

-- **Fail-stop** when time-to-collision drops below the configured `ttc_block_s`, hazard level peaks, lane mismatch is detected, sensor confidence collapses, or the vehicle envelope would collide with nearby obstacles/curbs.
+- **Fail-stop** when time-to-collision drops below the configured `ttc_block_s`, hazard level peaks, sensor confidence collapses, or the vehicle envelope would collide with nearby obstacles/curbs.
-- **Takeover** (AMEND) when a safer lateral bias exists, vulnerable road users are close, the Safety Mindset cap is exceeded, or lateral clearance tightens and the arbiter nudges away from the hazard.
+- **Takeover** (AMEND) when vulnerable road users are close, the Safety Mindset cap is exceeded, or lateral clearance tightens and the arbiter nudges away from the hazard.
 - **Timeout** safeguards: if the arbiter exceeds its time budget, the previous verdict persists for one tick, then the system defaults to BLOCK.

 The optional Safety Mindset applies contextual caps before arbitration.
 Profiles such as `cautious_pedestrian`, `low_visibility`, and `worst_case_child` adjust maximum speed and minimum clearance.
-Uncertainty bias further reduces caps when lane confidence is low or perception is degraded.
+Uncertainty bias further reduces caps whenever perception confidence is degraded.

 Ambient mode gates motion when no explicit goal is set—movement occurs only when the arbiter returns ALLOW/AMEND, and throttle is limited to a gentle cruise.
 The riding companion narrates decisions every ≥2 s (e.g., “Fail-stop: pedestrian crossing ahead”).